4 Business Writing Lessons from Steve Jobs

-Too often in writing, we create murky communication flows and over-complicate structures.
+Too often in writing, we create murky communication flows and over-complicated structures.
 A report, an email, a proposal all need to serve a real and clear purpose.

 Apple's designs are simple and clean and functional.
-I learned only last night that this inspiration came from caligraphy classes early on in Steve Job's education.
+I learned only last night that this inspiration came from calligraphy classes early on in Steve Job's education.

 One of my favorite quotes about writing is from Blaise Pascal: